taras3bor/taras3bor/README.md

-Currently programming on C/C++ (standard 11,17,20), golang, C#.
+Currently programming on Golang.
+Previously C/C++ (standard 11,17,20), C#.
 Backend Developer.
-Working with Postgres, RabbitMQ, Poco++, Docker, Elasticsearch.
+Working with Docker, Kubernetes.
+Previously: Postgres, RabbitMQ, Poco++, Elasticsearch.

 <!---
 taras3bor/taras3bor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.